reflectoring/reflectoring.github.io/_posts/2019-12-16-database-migration-in-self-contained-systems.md

 are read from `post-configmap` and `post-secret` and Spring Boot can use them.
 The same values were used by the `Job` with `Flyway` migration to create a user in the database.
 By the way, this Spring Boot application starts its database migration too and uses the `Flyway` tool for that again, but this time with Spring Boot support.
-The application just creates a table with the name `Post`.
+The application just creates a table with the name `Post` in the database `post_service`.
 It is easily made by adding a dependency to `build.gradle`

  ````groovy